-- All students are required to wear khaki pants, a navy-blue polo uniform shirt, crewneck sweatshirt, full zip, or quarter zip sweatshirt with the Prep Charter embroidered school logo. - Long-sleeved shirts worn underneath Prep Charter short-sleeved shirts must be solid white or navy blue only. - Pants must be khaki.
-Stretch pants, or jeans are not allowed.
+- All students are required to wear khaki pants, a navy-blue polo uniform shirt, crewneck sweatshirt, full zip, or quarter zip sweatshirt with the Prep Charter embroidered school logo.
+The gym T-shirt is not considered a uniform top. - Long-sleeved shirts worn underneath Prep Charter short-sleeved shirts must be solid white or navy blue only. - Pants must be khaki.
+Stretch pants, sweat pants, or jeans are not allowed, even if they are khaki in color.
 A parent will be called to bring a proper uniform to school.
-A detention will be assigned if the parent cannot bring a change of clothes.
-After 3 infractions, a student may be asked to return with a parent and/or suspended. - A student ID must be carried at all times. - Any standard heel dress shoes, boots or sneakers are acceptable with the exception of open-toed shoes such as flip flops, slides or sandals.
-Timberlanes and steel toe boots are also not acceptable. - Gym: Navy school monogrammed T-shirt or sweatshirt; Any color sweatpants or shorts are acceptable.
+A detention will be assigned if the parent cannot bring a change of clothes, and a student will be asked to hand in their cell phone to ensure a detention is served. - Any standard heel dress shoes, boots or sneakers are acceptable with the exception of open-toed shoes such as flip flops, slides or sandals.
+Timberlands and steel toe boots are also not acceptable. - Gym: Navy school monogrammed T-shirt or sweatshirt; Any color sweatpants or shorts are acceptable.
 Sneakers are required.
-You are not allowed to wear the gym uniform to school, you will change at the beginning of the class. - Khaki skirts or khaki shorts may be worn, but must be a respectable length.
+You are not allowed to wear the gym uniform to school unless gym is your first period class, you will change at the beginning of the class. - Khaki skirts or khaki shorts may be worn, but must be a respectable length.
 Shorts and skirts should not be shorter in length than the student's fingertips when hands are at a student's side.
 No jeans, cut off shorts. sweatpants, stretch pants or leggings are permitted. - Religious garments may be worn as long as the color is either navy blue, black or khaki.
 The only garments that may be worn over religious garments are approved Prep Charter uniform tops. - Religious headscarves must be solid navy, black, white or khaki colored.
 No other headwear is allowed, this includes decorative scarves, bandanas, baseball caps, to name a few. - Sweaters or jackets are acceptable as long as they are navy and include the Prep Charter school logo, and do not have a hood. - Khaki shorts, which reach to the knee, are acceptable.
 No jeans, sweatpants or cut off shorts. - Uniforms must be of proper fit and not so large as to be hanging or dragging. - Additionally, in keeping with Prep Charter's policy on appropriate attire, the following are not acceptable, even on assigned dress down days: - 1.
 Clothing that displays offensive or intrusive statements or illustrations - 2.
 Buttons, badges and/or armbands bearing slogans are not permitted - 3.
-No cut offs are to be worn

-- 4. No Timberlands or other steel-toed boots/shoes. - 5.
+No cut offs are to be worn - 4.
+No Timberlands or other steel-toed boots/shoes. - 5.
 No hats of any kind - 6.
 No thin strapped tank tops - 7.
 No mid-drift shirts/crop-tops of any kind